-The white-mouth moray eel (Gymnothorax Meleagris) also known as the comet moray eel or guinea fowl moray eel is probably the most attractive looking moray apart from the Dragon Moray (Enchelycore pardalis)
+The White mouth moray eel (Gymnothorax Meleagris) also known as the comet moray eel or guinea fowl moray eel is probably one of the most attractive looking moray eels apart from the Dragon Moray (Enchelycore pardalis)

 Some researchers speculate that moray eels contain toxins in their mouths and are poisonous.From many years of catching crayfish on the Kwa Zulu Natal coast I have never had a bite go sceptic.
 After every bite I have soaked the bite area in hot water as hot as I can take it.
 Much of the bite damage occurs when one pulls ones hand back after being bitten.
 Many experts say that one should not pull back, however they should go try it themselves.
 The bite is usually sudden and unexpected and it is natural to pull away from it.
 I have personally seen one diver who lost the use of his thumb from a giant moray bite but that is unusual.

 Morays secrete mucus over their scaleless skin, which in some species contains toxins.
 They have a thick skin and a large number of cells that secrete mucus epidermis.
 Moray eels have proportionately small circular gills, located on posterior of the mouth and the moray is constantly opening and closing its mouth to facilitate sufficient water flow over its gills.
 In general the opening and closing of the mouth is not threatening behavior but one should not approach too closely.
 They will bite if threatened.

 The white mouth moray eel are generally seen protruding from a hole or small cave and are seldom if ever seen in the open.
 They are not aggressive but should be treated with caution because of their sharp teeth.

 Moray eels have proportionately small circular gills, located on posterior of the mouth and as a result the moray is constantly opening and closing its mouth to facilitate sufficient water flow over its gills.
 In general the opening and closing of the mouth is not threatening behavior but one should not approach too closely.